-The OSSEs described above allow for an accurate assessment of our ability to calculate fossil and biosphere fluxes given different sets of ${}^{14}CO_2$ and CO_2 observations, in the limit of perfectly known atmospheric transport (note, however, that the elements of the model-data mismatch matrix R are inflated to account for expected transport uncertainty).
-The performance

-- 5 of an inversion of real ${}^{14}\text{CO}2$ data will be limited not only by the observations ingested, but also by errors in simulated atmospheric transport not adequately represented by R (e.g., Nassar et al. (2014); Liu et al. (2014); Hungershoefer et al. (2010); Chevallier et al. (2009)).
+The OSSEs described above allow for an accurate assessment of our ability to calculate fossil and biosphere fluxes given different sets of 14CO2 and CO2 observations, in the limit of perfectly known atmospheric transport (note, however, that the elements of the model-data mismatch matrix R are inflated to account for expected transport uncertainty).
+The performance of an inversion of real 14CO2 data will be limited not only by the observations ingested, but also by errors in simulated atmospheric transport not adequately represented by R (e.g., Nassar et al., 2014; Liu et al., 2014; Hungershoefer et al., 2010; Chevallier et al., 2009).
 Thus, a more comprehensive way to estimate the impact of transport model error is to use different transport models for the simulation and assimilation steps (Chevallier et al., 2010b).
-To that end, we conduct a controlled experiment where TM5 EI is used to assimilate synthetic data simulated by TM5 EIC.
-As described in § 2.1.1, these two model - 10 variants differ substantially in their representations of vertical transport, which is an especially important component of the atmospheric transport with regard to flux estimation, since vertical transport directly influences the residence time of air within the continental boundary layer (CBL) and therefore the relationship between tracer flux and simulated concentrations in the CBL.
+To that end, we conducted a controlled experiment where TM5 EI was used to assimilate synthetic data simulated by TM5 EIC.
+As described in Sect.
+2.1.1, these two model variants differ substantially in their representations of vertical transport, which is an especially important component of the atmospheric transport with regard to flux estimation, since vertical transport directly influences the residence time of air